Denali - 2011

 We were greeted each morning with winds and low clouds, sometimes snow.
 After a simple breakfast we would while away the day napping, reading or taking short walks around the camp.
 By late afternoon, the skies would clear, winds drop and tease us that the next morning would be suitable for a summit attempt.

 There was one morning when the winds were low both at High Camp and on the ridge plus the forecast called for winds under 40 mph.
 But it would have required the team to push hard and fast.
-One disadvantage of a large commercial team is that the decision making rightfully so tries to take into account everyone’s ability so if you have a wide range of skills or speed, some people will may not get what they want.
+One disadvantage of a large commercial team is that the decision making tries to take into account everyone’s ability so if you have a wide range of skills or speed, some people will may not get what they want.

 When the forecast was issued two days before our schedule departure day, it was for three more days of high winds and heavy snow.
 In fact it snowed a foot and a half that night.
 We left the next morning.